-After being developed and endorsed by their stakeholders (and in most cases formally signed-off by an authorised governance committee), these EA artifacts define future activities and oblige all the stakeholders to act in accordance with the planning decisions.
+After being developed and endorsed by their stakeholders (and in most cases formally signed-off by an authorised governance committee), these EA artifacts define future activities and oblige all the stakeholders to act in accordance with the respective planning decisions.
 Unlike facts EA artifacts, the value of decisions EA artifacts is realised mostly during their development.

-Decisions EA artifacts arguably constitute the core of an EA practice, since it is this very process that enables effective communication between business and IT that will eventually lead to the mutual alignment of both business and IT plans.
+Decisions EA artifacts arguably constitute the core of an EA practice, since it is this very process of their development that enables effective communication between business and IT that will eventually lead to the mutual alignment of both business and IT plans.
 The single most critical success factor for decisions EA artifacts is the timely involvement and active participation of all relevant stakeholders in the process of their development.

-Why is classification so important?
+Why is this classification so important?

 The distinction between facts EA artifacts and decisions EA artifacts has numerous implications for an EA practice.
 Both have different development processes and purposes as well as several other more subtle differences affecting their informational contents, presentation formats and even physical storage.

 The contents and formats of facts EA artifacts are intended primarily for the convenience of their future users, e.g. they must be comprehensive and searchable.
-Conversely, for decisions EA artifacts they are intended largely for developers, e.g. support of collaboration and decision-making.
+Conversely, for decisions EA artifacts they are intended largely for their developers, e.g. support of collaboration and decision-making.